-All medication must be delivered to the Health Room Attendant or other designated school employee by the student's parent, legal guardian or a previously designated adult.
+All medication must be delivered to the Nurse or other designated school employee by the student's parent, legal guardian or a previously designated adult.
 Students may not carry ANY medication on their person without physician permission, parent permission and GTCHS permission to self-administer and self-monitor (SC Law S144).
 All medication will be maintained in the health room.
 Violations of the medication policy are dealt with sternly.
-Medication needed on field trips is also covered by this policy and must be given to and administered by an employee of Greenville Tech Charter High School designated by the principal.
+Medication needed on field trips is also covered by this policy and must be given to and administered by an employee of Greenville Technical Charter High School designated by the principal.
 There are separate permission forms for medications on field trips.
-Please email the health room attendant for permission forms.
-ALL forms will be available on book/schedule pick up days.
+Please email the school nurse for permission forms.
+ALL forms will be available at orientation each year.